TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 24/Genesis 24.41.md

 ---

-then shalt thou be clear from my oath, when thou comest to my kindred; and if they give her not to thee, thou shalt be clear from my oath.
+Then will you be clear from my oath, when you come to my relatives.
+If they don't give her to you, you shall be clear from my oath.'